How do I know if my business is a small or large group?

 Small versus large

-In 2016, if you have 50 or fewer full-time equivalent employees, your business is a small group.
 That means the health insurance plan you choose for your employees must meet the same standards as plans for individuals and families.
 This is required by the Affordable Care Act.
 All of our small group plans meet these requirements.

 What are full-time equivalent employees?